-- the Auditor General gave a qualified true and fair opinion on the Council's financial statements on 7 September 2021.
-The opinion on the financial statements was qualified because the Council misclassified historical cost depreciation between its revaluation reserve and its capital adjustment account resulting in both being potentially materially misstated.
-These are unusable reserves and are not used to support service delivery.
-The Council was unable to accurately quantify the value of any misstatement and is undertaking further analysis to assess and correct the level of potential error. - the Council's Annual Governance Statement and Narrative Report were prepared in line with the CIPFA Code and relevant guidance.
-They were also consistent with the financial statements prepared by the Council and with our knowledge of the Council. - the quality of the draft statements presented for audit on 27 May 2021 was generally good. - a number of changes were made to the Council's financial statements arising from our audit work, which were reported to the Audit Committee in our Audit of Financial Statements Report in August 2021. - the City and County of Swansea is classified as a Public Interest Entity (PIE) as it has a small amount of debt which can be traded on the stock exchange.
-This debt is in the form of historic local bonds which are valued at £5,000.
-The Council has de-listed the debt in 2021-22. - in addition to the Auditor General's responsibilities for auditing the Council's financial statements, he also has responsibility for the certification of several grant claims and returns.
-Our work to date has not identified any significant issues. - the Auditor General issued the certificate confirming that the audit of accounts for 2020-21 has been completed.
+- the Auditor General gave an unqualified true and fair opinion on the Council's financial statements on 29 July 2021, two days ahead of the statutory deadline. - the Council's Annual Governance Statement and Narrative Report were prepared in line with the CIPFA Code and relevant guidance.
+They were also consistent with the financial statements prepared by the Council and with our knowledge of the Council. - the quality of the draft statements presented for audit on 19 May 2021 was generally good. - a number of changes were made to the Council's financial statements arising from our audit work, which were reported to the Council in our Audit of Financial Statements Report in July 2021. - in addition to the Auditor General's responsibilities for auditing the Council's financial statements, he also has responsibility for the certification of a number of grant claims and returns.
+At this time we are working through the grants certification. - the Auditor General issued the certificate confirming that the audit of accounts for 2020-21 has been completed.